KrisRJack/KrisRJack/README.md

   <p>Hi there!
 My name is Kris Jackson.
 I am currently based out of Manhattan, NY and working full-time as a Software Development Engineer in Test (SDET) at Peloton Interactive.
 I am extremely passionate for building great products and contributing to technologies that people simply cannot live without.

 I have over 4 years of experience working in Swift.
 Experience building both static and dynamic iOS apps as well as experience contributing to open-sourced software (including Mozilla’s Firefox mobile web browser and many projects of my own ~ see below 👀).
+In addition to Swift and iOS development, I have additional experience in Web Development using HTML/CSS/JS/PHP, Networking and Systems Programming in C/C++, Python, and limited experience in Rust.

 At Peloton, I spend my days building robust automations and adding to their automated test suite.
 I work extensively with Swift’s XCTest framework and other various tools.
 Our team’s role is to ensure that the Peloton app is reliable and that our members have a seamless experience when engaging with the product across platforms.